Is Your Talent Ready to Sneak Out The Door?

-Given the pressures of the current economics, some may believe a door is opened for companies to reduce retention efforts without any threat to losing employees, even top producing employees.
-A market mindset develops that employees can be asked to “do more with less” while implementing deep cost cutting measures with no consequences.
+Given the pressures of the current economics, some may believe a door is opened for companies to reduce retention efforts without any threat to losing employees, even top-producing employees.
+A market mindset develops that employees can be asked to “do more with less” while implementing deep cost-cutting measures with no consequences.
 Insolent words ring through the corporate halls “Too Bad!
 Where are they going to go?
 They should be happy they have a job.”
 However, we have found just the opposite is true.
 These unprecedented times call for organizations to recalibrate the thinking around employee engagement.

 The solution to this dilemma is less about HR-personnel decisions and more about personal engagement ones that reawaken and revitalize.

 Be the Voice of Recognition: Employees want to know that what they do matters and they want to be recognized for contribution.
-Rewards and incentives play a role, but the core issue of recognition is personal acknowledgement and a genuine sense of inclusion.
+Rewards and incentives play a role, but the core issue of recognition is personal acknowledgment and a genuine sense of inclusion.

 Re-energize the Vision: By placing a renewed focus on the corporate purpose and compelling vision, employees are infused with an energized understand of the larger mission of which they are a part.